-- Light-duty blankets from heat-treated fiberglass or with coatings such as silicon.
-These blankets offer heat protection from 500°F (260°C) up to 1000°F (500°C) for a short time.
-Light-duty blankets have a small thickness and can handle light cutting, welding sparks, and light weld spatter.
+- Light-duty blankets from fiberglass.
+The surface can be coated or heat-treated.
+These offer heat protection from 500 °F (260 °C) up to 1000 °F (538 °C) for a short time.
+They have a small thickness and can handle light cutting, welding sparks, and light weld spatter.

-However, light-duty blankets are not durable enough to place them in the flat position and weld above them.
-If you do, then solidification of welding spatter or even burning through the blanket can occur.
+However, light-duty blankets are not durable enough to place in the flat position and weld above them.
+If you do, then spatter can fuse with it or even burn through it.

-- Medium-duty blankets from thicker and denser fiberglass material combined with better coatings such as graphite.
-These blankets offer improved heat protection up to 1000°F (500°C) or more and can resist average welding spatter.
+- Medium-duty blankets from thicker and denser fiberglass material combined with strong coatings such as graphite.
+These offer improved heat protection up to 1000 °F (538 °C) or more and can resist average welding spatter.
 This type is the most cost-efficient for regular usage.

 - Heavy-duty blankets from silica fabrics with durable coatings such as vermiculite.
-These blankets offer protection up to 1800°F (1000°C) for a longer time.
+These offer protection up to 1800 °F (982 °C) for a longer time.

-- Industrial welding blankets from ceramic materials with vermiculite coating and are the most durable.
-These blankets offer continuous protection up to 2200°F (1250°C) or even 3000°F (1650°C).
+- Industrial welding blankets from ceramic materials with vermiculite coating.
+These are the most durable.
+These offer continuous protection up to 2200 °F (1204 °C) or even 3000 °F (1650 °C).

-- Special-purpose blankets are blankets with specific usages.
-For example, blankets with aluminum coating and high heat insulation to slowly cool down hot workpieces.
+- Special-purpose blankets have specific usage.
+For example, blankets with an aluminum coating offer high heat insulation, which is suitable for slowly cooling down hot workpieces.

-Other special-purpose blankets are scratch-free by having very smooth coatings without any eyelets.
-As a result, these blankets can protect sensitive materials, for example, painted metals or stainless steel metals.
+Other special-purpose blankets offer scratch-free by having very smooth coatings without any eyelets.
+As a result, these can protect sensitive materials, for example, painted metals or stainless steel metals.